tl-its-umich-edu/canvas-course-manager/README.md

    1. This forwards http to 8001, it will have a bunch of logging information.
    2. It also opens a neat request inspection interface to aid with debugging at http://localhost:4040
 4. Now try to test it!
-   1. Go to the XML Config Builder.
+   1. Go to the XML Config Builder,https://www.edu-apps.org/build_xml.html.
    2. Fill in the name, id, description to whatever you want.
    3. The launch URL would look like https://8j94a1326.ngrok.io/lti/auth/
    4. Launch Privacy needs to be Public